anima-wg/brski-over-802dot11/brski-over-802dot11.md

 #### Detection

-If a device connects to the wrong network, the correct network operator could detect this after the fact by integration with MASA and checking audit logs for the device.
+If a device connects to the wrong network, the correct network operator could detect this incorrect association after the fact by integration with MASA and checking audit logs for the device.
 The MASA audit logs should indicate all networks that have been issued vouchers for a specific device.
-This mechanism also relies on the correct network operater having a list, bill or materials, or similar of all device identities that should be connecting to their network in order to check MASA logs for devices that have not come online, but are known to be physically deployed.
+This mechanism also relies on the correct network operator having a list, bill or materials, or similar of all device identities that should be connecting to their network in order to check MASA logs for devices that have not come online, but are known to be physically deployed.

 ### Relying on the Network Administrator